KiaFathi/reactTutorial/README.md

 1. Rig up the event handling so that clicks on a Box component change the state on their parent Row component.

+1. Now create a Board component that renders three Row components.

+1. Pull the state out of the Row components and into the Board component.

+1. Rig up event handling so clicks on Box's bubble up to the Board itself.